The ITensor Software Library for Tensor Network Calculations: NDTensors Library

-Tensor objects are 1-indexed, similar to Julia arrays.
-A tensor with complex entries can be constructed as
+T = Tensor(3,7,4) \end{jlcodeblock} which by default is filled with all zeros and then set its elements as \begin{jlcodeblock} T[1,2,1] = 1.23 T[3,2,3] = -0.456 \end{jlcodeblock} Tensor objects are 1-indexed, similar to Julia arrays.
+A tensor with complex entries can be constructed as \begin{jlcodeblock} T = Tensor(ComplexF64,5,4,3) \end{jlcodeblock}

 Contracting two Tensors is done by specifying temporary labels for tensor indices; matching labels indicate two indices are contracted while unique labels denote uncontracted indices.
-In the following example:

-the label \verb|-1| of the first index of \verb|A| matches the \verb|-1| label of the third index of \verb|B|, so those two indices are contracted with each other.
-Likewise the third index of \verb|A| and second of \verb|B| share the label \verb|-2| and are contracted.
+In the following example: \begin{jlcodeblock} A = randomTensor(3,7,2) B = randomTensor(4,2,3) C = contract(A,(-1,1,-2),B,(2,-2,-1)) \end{jlcodeblock} the label \inlinenohighlight{-1} of the first index of \inlinenohighlight{A} matches the \inlinenohighlight{-1} label of the third index of \inlinenohighlight{B}, so those two indices are contracted with each other.
+Likewise the third index of \inlinenohighlight{A} and second of \inlinenohighlight{B} share the label \inlinenohighlight{-2} and are contracted.
 The use of negative integers to label contracted indices is not required, but is just a convention to make the code more readable.